finixbit/wlanflow/README.md

-# finix
+# Wlanflow
 Wireless traffic netflow-like exporter for IEEE 802.11 specifications.

-Finix collects and decode wireless packets into json format.
+Wlanflow collects and decode wireless packets into json format.

 Data is exported using zeromq pubsub to be consumed by applications that want to work with this data.